 Shaun is a Leicester born social history author with a passion for the music scene.
 Content for the project is based around Shaun’s latest book Mods: Two City Connection, which is central to the exhibition curated by Shaun.Read More

 Joe is the Creative Director and co-founder of Leicester design agency Arch Creative.
-Arch are leading the project creatively and Joe is working closely with Shaun to design and help curate the exhibition.Read More
+Arch are leading the project creatively and Joe worked closely with Shaun to design and help curate the exhibition.Read More

 One of the most established and well-known costume designers in the UK today, Roger has worked in television, film and music videos since the late 1970s, during which time he has built up an extensive collection of authentic street fashion from 1945 to present day.Read More